pwnfoo/fedstats-gsoc/README.md

 ####Arguments :

+`--interactive / -i`

+* Launches the tool in interactive mode.
+Does not require any further arguments.

 `--user / -u`

 * Takes any FAS Username as argument.
 There is no default value and the tool will throw an error if this argument is left blank/not used.